Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 Far-Reaching Impacts of Automobile Emissions

 In 2022, the world recorded its sixth-warmest year since 1880, ten of which have occurred since 2010.
-During this period, the world has witnessed climate anomalies like rising seas, droughts and severe flooding.
-Temperature changes throughout the years can be attributed to global warming caused by greenhouse gas emissions.
-Although there are multiple sources of emissions, motor vehicles produce some of the highest emissions.
+During this period, the world has seen climate anomalies like rising seas, droughts and severe flooding.
+Temperature changes over time result from global warming caused by greenhouse gas emissions.
+Motor vehicles produce some of the highest emissions from multiple sources.
 In the U.S., the transportation industry has the highest impact among all energy sectors.

-The devastating effects of car emissions aren't restricted to weather-related events.
-Climate change also has an indirect effect on the economy, health and personal finance.
-Home values may decrease, utility bills may increase, and even insurance costs may go up due to higher risk of property damage from extreme weather events.
+The effects of car emissions extend beyond weather-related events.
+Climate change has an indirect effect on the economy, health and personal finance.
+Home values decrease, utility bills increase and insurance costs go up due to higher risk of property damage from extreme weather events.

 Air pollution